zainalabidin85/alphaCat/README.md

 ✔ Streams video from RTSP/USB/CSI cameras
 ✔ Runs **YOLO11** object detection
 ✔ Allows the user to draw a detection line
-✔ Triggers an **ESP32-based sprayer** when a cat or person crosses the line
+✔ Triggers an **ESP32-based sprayer** when a cat or YOLO object crosses the line
 ✔ Displays live video + bounding boxes + line overlay in a web UI
 ✔ Supports high-performance **appsink** pipeline for real-time inference

-Built for agricultural automation projects (UniMAP Agriculture Engineering) — especially for detecting cat intrusion in farms.
+Built for agricultural automation projects (UniMAP Agricultural Engineering) — especially for detecting cat intrusion outside house area.

 ---